Azure-Samples/ms-identity-android-java/README.md

     * Multiple Account: Select this to explore Multiple Account Mode.

-1. Click on sign-in, it takes you to `add account` page.
+2. Click on sign-in, it takes you to `add account` page.

-1. Add one or more accounts as per the device mode, and sign in with      the account you want to.
+3. Add one or more accounts as per the device mode, and sign in with your test account.

-1. After successful sign-in basic user details are displayed.
+4. Once successfully signed-in, basic user details will be displayed.

-Follow the on screen options to explore more.
+To explore more about the application, follow on screen options.

 > [!NOTE]
-> This sample application is configured to run without registering your own application.
+> This sample application is configured to run out-of-the-box.
 To register your own application and run the sample with those settings, follow below steps.

 ## Register your Own Application (Optional)